-With a bright Midwestern kid smile and a mop of curly hair at times adorned by retro striped sweatband, Hyland is a man of many titles.
+With a bright Midwest kid smile and a mop of curly hair (at times adorned by retro striped sweatband), Andre Hyland is a man of many titles.
 Writer, director, actor and comedian to name a few.

-I was first introduced to his work at the Sundance Film Festival last year.
+I was first introduced to Hyland’s work at the Sundance Film Festival last year.
 I had the once in a lifetime opportunity to see independent films from across the globe in exchange for volunteering in the festival’s special events department.
-(I had to work parties chock full of celebs until the wee hours of the night, I know, tough gig).
+(I worked parties chock full of celebs until the wee hours of the night.
+Tough gig, I know).

-As I walked out of the ornate Egyptian Theater into the freezing Utah snow and wind, I knew I had found my favorite film of the fest.
+As I walked out of the ornate Egyptian Theater into the freezing Utah snow, I knew I had found my favorite film of the fest.
 And it was only Day 4.

 Photo by Shane Johnston

-His first feature film The 4th focuses on the journey of protagonist Jamie, a down on his luck illustrator who just wants to have a nice 4th of July cookout but life keeps getting in his way.
-There was just something about Hyland’s simplistic, narrative style that was really refreshing to me.
+His first feature film The 4th focuses on protagonist Jamie, a down on his luck illustrator who just wants to have a nice 4th of July cookout.
+The universe does everything in its power to of course stop this from happening.
+There was just something about Hyland’s simplistic, narrative style that I found extremely refreshing.

-Andre was kind enough to chat with me about the struggles of being an indie filmmaker and the infamous “truck nuts” from the film.
+Hyland spoke to me about the struggles of being an indie filmmaker and the infamous “truck nuts” from the film.
 And in the fitting month of July no less!

 SP: However much you’re willing to share, I’d love to know more about your creative process.
 Like if you get ideas and then write or write to get ideas, etc.